datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 Before we start manipulating Yelp ratings, we first need to combine the three data sets we just explored so we can understand and adapt the data more effectively.

 The data sets form the previous exercise, `reviews`, `users`, and `businesses`, are data frames, R's way of representing a dataset.
 We can combine a data frame in many ways, but for this exercise we don't want any missing data, let's say a business without a review.
-So we will use the `inner_join()` function from the 'dplyr' package to combine the three data sets.
+So we will use the `inner_join()` function from the `dplyr` package to combine the three data sets.
 The function `inner_join()` combines two data sets by finding columns with identical labels and then only combining the rows that are in both independent data sets.

 Let's see how it works!